How to Use a Katana Safely and Properly

 Step 6 - Returning the Sword

-After cleansing your sword, then you would like to set the sword back in the sheath properly not to cut yourself.
+After cleansing your sword, then you would like to set the sword back in the sheath properly so as not to cut yourself.
 The past three fingers cover the pit.
 You use the flip side to make another hole.
-Shoden is a swift return which genuinely allows the boring portion of the blade to touch the back of your hands as you cease and slide back the sword into the sheath.
+Shoden is a swift return that genuinely allows the boring portion of the blade to touch the back of your hands as you cease and slide back the sword into the sheath.

 Step 7 - Forms